tomlerendu/TomLerendu.com/readme.md

 This repository holds the code that runs [TomLerendu.com](https://tomlerendu.com).

-It is available for reuse and is available under the MIT licence.
+It is available for reuse and is under the MIT licence.